Wednesday, May 27, 2009

 The Bridgewater Reservoir

+The quarry juts up from the ground with its huge red stones, like a mediocre, miniscule version of the Grand Canyon--the Jersey version.
+Sharon said it looked like Jurassic Park.
+I took a bunch of pictures, and then when Sharon decided to hop onto one of the closest rocks, I followed.
 We got back on the trail and I said, "I wish I didn't remember things from past relationships.
 It always feels weird.
 I guess I always feel like the other person wouldn't remember, and then I do."
 That thought hits me a lot, and it makes me feel embarrassed, and I can't quite put my finger on why.

 Sharon nodded, "I was talking about this yesterday--I feel like I have a really great long term memory, and you might be like that too.
 I remember a lot of little, insignificant things from the past.
 I was reading this blog and the girl writing it was talking about how she remembers every little, nice thing people do for her, and that they usually forget doing it, and so she always ends up loving them more than they love her."